vdW-DF-ahcx: a range-separated van der Waals density functional hybrid: Results and discussion

 \subsection{Bulk structure and cohesion}

-Figure \ref{fig:violin_partial} contrast the performance of hybrid functionals HSE and AHCX with those of the underlying PBE and CX functionals for bulk element metals as well as for semiconductor and ionic insulators.
-Here we compare deviations from measurements of lattice constants and cohesive energies (back corrected for zero-point energy and thermal effects).
-The SI material contains a detail presentation of the per-bulk-material performance.
+Figure \ref{fig:violin_bulk} contrasts the performance of hybrid functionals HSE and AHCX with those of the underlying PBE and CX functionals for bulk: 6 metals (elements Al, Cu, Rh, Ag, Pt, Au), 4 semiconductors (Si, C, SiC, and GaAs) and 3 ionic insulators (MgO, LiF, and NaCl).
+Here we compare deviations from measurements of lattice constants $a$ and cohesive energies $\Delta E$ (both back corrected for zero-point energy and thermal effects) as well as for bulk moduli $B_0$.
+Symbols for the statistical measures are summarized in the figure caption.
+The PBE (AHCX) description for cohesive energies (for bulk moduli) have Ag and Au (Rh) as statistical outliers; The SI material contains a detailed presentation of the per-bulk-material performance.

-The figure shows that AHCX gives the smallest median deviation and spread of data for the deviations in lattice parameters and cohesive energies.
-However, there are outliers in the \textsc{AbInit}-PP characterization of cohesion, as identified by circles.
-The outliers are Ag and Au for PBE and Rh and Pt for HSE and AHCX.
-The AHCX description of Cu cohesion also have some deviation (8\%).
-We note that the \textsc{AbInit} PP set, that we have used so far, does not include the $s,p$ electrons of the same shell as the $d$ electron for transitions.
-For example, the \textsc{AbInit} PP for Au (Cu) has the 6$s$ (4$s$) electrons and a full shell of 5$d$ (3$d$) electrons, but lacks 5$sp$ (3$sp$) electrons; They lack what are sometimes refereed to as semicore electrons.\cite{OTRSHalga}

-It is worth exploring if the above-summarized AHCX characterization of later transitions metals is converged with regards to the number of valence electrons.
-The $s,p,d$ coupling or hybridization is known to be important, for example, for accurate hybrid description of Pt cohesion and adsorption, as well as for alignment of molecular and substrate level alignment for organics on noble metals.\cite{KresseNJP,OTRSHalga}

-The appendix provides such a convergence study, documenting that the AHCX is accurate for structure and cohesion in late transition metals.
-Our exploration relies on the more costly ONCV-sg15 PPs\cite{ONCV,sg15} (at a 160 Ry energy cutoff) since they retain the set of same-shell $s,p,d$ electrons.
-The appendix confirms that the upgraded AHCX descriptions retains a close agreement with experiment regarding noble-metal and Pt/Rh structure, and are good for noble-metal cohesion.
-We also note that the move to the electron-rich \textsc{ONCV-sg15} PPs significantly improves the description of Pt and Rh cohesion.
-For example, the upgraded \textsc{ONCV-sg15} assessment yields an AHCX deviation (compared to back-corrected experiment \cite{Tran19}) at 7\% and 12\% deviation for Pt and Rh cohesive energies.
-These deviations can be compared to the 8\% AHCX deviation that results for Cu.
+The figure shows that AHCX gives the smallest median deviation and spread of data for the deviations for lattice parameters and bulk moduli; There are clear improvements with AHCX over both HSE and CX (which is the second-best performer overall).
+For cohesive energies, the CX has the smallest median deviation whereas AHCX has the smallest spread and both perform better than PBE and HSE for bulk properties.

+Table \ref{tab:oncv_bulk} compares the results of PBE, CX, and AHCX descriptions of transition-metal structure and cohesion to back-corrected experiments values\cite{Tran19} (last column).
+The results are provided for the electron-rich ONCV-SG15 PPs (except where noted by an asterisk `*' or when taken from literature).